-- Kung Fu: (Half) Chinese Kwai Chang Caine tries to explain the difference between a Shaolin monk and a Ninja with little comprehension from the white folk after he is mistaken for the ninja's accomplice.
+- In "The Assassin", Half Chinese Kwai Chang Caine tries to explain the difference between a Shaolin monk and a Ninja with little comprehension from the white folk after he is mistaken for the ninja's accomplice.

 - Parodied (but played straight) in Glee.
 In "Throwdown," Sue splits the glee club in two and takes the minority students.
 Being Sue, she calls African-American members Mercedes and Matt "Aretha" and "Shaft" respectively, before moving on to Asian-American Tina (Chinese) and Mike (Chinese): "Asian" and "Other Asian."
 This gets carried forward where, in the later episode "Ballads," when the club take names out of a hat to find their partners for ballads Tina picks "Other Asian."
 When they eventually become a couple everything they do, from dating to family meetings, is prefaced with the adjective "Asian," including "Asian Couples Therapy."
 Tina wonders why the couples therapy needs to be Asian.
 Later, when Sunshine Corazon (Filipino) considers joining the team, only to be mistreated by Rachel, Tina and Mike confront her and, when they are asked how they even heard about the situation, explain that the Asian community is very close.

-- In an episode of CSI: Crime Scene Investigation, a Chinese actor was able to pose as a Japanese man in a con involving a fake Japanese sword.
+- In an episode of CSI, a Chinese actor was able to pose as a Japanese man in a con involving a fake Japanese sword.

 - Vincent Masuka on Dexter occasionally does this to himself, referring to all Asians as "my people" and setting up a Buddhist shrine for good luck, only shrugging after Dexter asks if the Japanese aren't traditionally Shinto (most Japanese people practice a combined Buddhism and Shinto though, with one third being exclusively Buddhist.
 Over half have a Buddhist shrine in their home).
 Another example is when Masuka says Dexter is "messing with his chi", and the latter points out that's Chinese, which Masuka responds to with "So?" (this is not really wrong, except it's called "ki" instead of "chi" in Japan).

 - When Jack and Toshiko are sent back to World War II in Torchwood, Tosh is a little miffed to be mistaken for Chinese.
 Although the fact that she told them she's Japanese when Japan was an Axis power could have gone badly, if not for Jack's "she's a codebreaker for the Allies" explanation.

-- LOST: Happens in-story several times to Sun and Jin, who are Korean.
+- Lost: Happens in-story several times to Sun and Jin, who are Korean.
 Hurley refers to them as "the Chinese people" before he learns their true nationality.
 A flashback to the airport reveals a white couple making a reference to Memoirs of a Geisha (Japanese) in relation to them.
-Also, in "This Place is Death," when Jin asks Charlotte to translate, knowing that she speaks Korean, Sawyer assumes he means Miles (Chinese) and encourages him to help, to which Miles replies "Dude, he's Korean, I'm from Encino."
+Also, in "This Place is Death," when Jin asks Charlotte to translate, knowing that she speaks Korean, Sawyer assumes he means Miles (who's Chinese American) and encourages him to help, to which Miles replies "Dude, he's Korean.
+I'm from Encino."

 - Invoked on FlashForward (2009), when a woman describes herself saying in her flash-forward that she needs to talk to "Agent Noh, or one of those names that's Vietnamese or Chinese or something..."
 Cut to Noh, who informs her with open annoyance that it's Korean.

-- Another example of bad research involving South Asians.
-Law & Order: Criminal Intent had an episode written to feature a wealthy Kashmiri family involved in that region's struggle for secession.
-The episode was, for one reason or another - presumably news-related - rewritten to be about a Tamil family involved in the Sri Lankan Tamil separatist movement.
-They didn't change the cast and they didn't change the character names, leaving any reasonably well-educated viewer wondering how a prominent Tamil political leader would be called Bela Khan (a Muslim name-she also wears a hijab at times, while the Sri Lankan Tamils are Hindus) and look like near enough to being white (the actress, Indira Varma, is only half Indian).
+- Law & Order: Criminal Intent had an episode written to feature a wealthy Kashmiri family involved in that region's struggle for secession.
+The episode was, for one reason or another (presumably news-related) rewritten to be about a Tamil family involved in the Sri Lankan separatist movement.
+They didn't change the cast and they didn't change the character names, leaving some viewers wondering how a prominent Tamil political leader would be called Bela Khan (a Muslim name-she also wears a hijab at times, while the Sri Lankan Tamils are Hindus) and look like near enough to being white (the actress, Indira Varma, is only half Indian).

 - On Sabrina the Teenage Witch, a Chinese food delivery man hears Salem talk and captures him, saying that a talking cat will make him enough money that he can move back to Japan.
 Salem wonders aloud why a Japanese man is working at a Chinese restaurant, only for the guy to sarcastically ask why a cat is talking (in fact, a lot of Chinese restaurants in the US are run by Japanese people.
 This can be very odd for the Chinese customers who go in).

 - A 1980 episode of The Muppet Show famously Flanderized the entire continent of Asia.
 Right after Kermit the Frog announces to the audience that the gang is going to be reenacting A Thousand and One Nights (or The Arabian Nights, as Kermit refers to it), a Chinese gong goes off, provoking laughter from the audience.
 Later, a random Muppet sings about going to Bombay and meeting a "sentimental Oriental" who is supposed to be a Hindu, but dresses like an Arabian harem girl and is played by the Ambiguously Jewish Muppet "Wanda."
 Furthermore, her love interest is a "whirling dervish," referencing the Sufi Islamic sect that exists in Turkey, Iran, and certain other countries, but not really India.
 Later, during the depiction of "Ali Baba and the Forty Thieves," Ali Baba and his horse are shown traveling through what looks to be a jungle - even though tropical rain forests are nowhere to be found near Arabia.

-- In Star Trek, the character Sulu was supposed to represent all Asian cultures, so Gene Roddenberry deliberately gave him a name that is not nationally specific, taking it from the Sulu Sea, which touches all the shores of two Southeast Asian countries, Malaysia and the Philippines.
+- In Star Trek, the character Sulu was supposed to represent all Asian cultures, so Gene Roddenberry deliberately gave him a name that is not nationally specific, taking it from the Sulu Sea, which touches the shores of two Southeast Asian countries, Malaysia and the Philippines.
 He was eventually revealed to have a Japanese given name.
 He's been played by a Japanese-American, George Takei, and a Korean-American, John Cho.

-- Played for comedy in Eastbound And Down when Ashley Schaeffer entertains some Korean business executives with Japanese food and a crossdressing geisha dancer.
+- Played for comedy in Eastbound & Down when Ashley Schaeffer entertains some Korean business executives with Japanese food and a cross-dressing geisha dancer.
 In the series finale, he admits his error and says that the Koreans were very offended.

-- On a Shark Week special, Craig Ferguson joked that he has "Small Chinese Feet" because his parents bound them, since they wanted him to be the first Scottish Geisha.
+- On a Shark Week special, Craig Ferguson joked that he has "Small Chinese Feet" because his parents bound them, since they wanted him to be the first Scottish geisha (the latter being Japanese).